Our Open House Playbook

 Bring on the open house!

 There are still Realtors out there who love to hold open houses.
-When Realtors hold an open house, they usually do it for two reasons; and here’s the dirty secret—neither of these reasons has anything to do with selling your house.
+When Realtors hold an open house, they usually do it for two reasons, and here’s the dirty secret—neither of these reasons has anything to do with selling your house.

 The second reason Realtors hold open houses is to quiet down the seller and help justify their 6% commission.
 Sellers want to see some tangible activity from their high-priced agent, so why not have them spend their weekend sitting at an open house?
+I know, bananas–but this is how it really works.

 Since neither of these goals works for you, let’s refocus your open house approach to reach your goals.
-Roll up your sleeves and let’s get to it.
+Roll up your sleeves, and let’s get to it.

 Ok—Now that we’ve decided that holding an open house is clearly the way to go, there are things you need to do each and every time to maximize your open house traffic.
-Let’s call this the Open House Playbook.
+We call this the Open House Playbook.
 (Note: you don’t have to call it that, but you’ll be much cooler if you do…just saying.)

 Decide on the Duration